lkurzyniec/netcore-boilerplate/README.md

 Run `dotnet test` command in the root directory, it will look for test projects in `HappyCode.NetCoreBoilerplate.sln` and run them.

-## Run load tests

-When the application is up and running with all required components, you can run `dotnet run -c Release` command in the `test/HappyCode.NetCoreBoilerplate.Api.LoadTests` directory to perform all load tests.
-You can also customize run of load tests by adding proper command parameters, which are described on [here](https://benchmarkdotnet.org/articles/guides/console-args.html).

 ## Migrate from ASP .NET Core 2.2 to 3.1

 Need to migrate from `.NET Core 2.2` to `.NET Core 3.1`?
 There's an [Microsoft article](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-3.1&tabs=visual-studio) about this, but you can also, just in case, take a look at my [migration commit](https://github.com/lkurzyniec/netcore-boilerplate/commit/45764d631bce10b0d4d8db47f786ad696fa65d67) where you can find the complete list of required changes.